alison018/alison018/README.md

 ### In my 30s decided to change careers and I am here to learn 🚀

 I have been learning **programming** for the past fourth months.
-It has been a roller coaster of emotions for the past months.
-But I keep my will and determination up.
+It has been a roller coaster of emotions though :D. I keep my will and determination up.
 I am learning **JavaScript** and I will start creating my *Porfolio*.

 I will be learning a bunch of stuff in Undefined academy for the next 16 months.
 Some of the topics are as follows: